 Professor Sutherland has been a member of the Family Law Committee of the Law Society of Scotland for over 35 years and, in 2019, was appointed by the Scottish Law Commission to its Advisory Group on Cohabitation.
 She is consulted regularly by government agencies, non-governmental organisations and the media on child and family law and reform thereof and attends and presents papers at national and international conferences.

-Professor of Child and Family, Law School of Law, University of Stirling, 2006 - present;
+Professor Emerita, University of Stirling, 2020 - present;

 Principal previous appointments: